CS171/Homework_instructions/week-00/week_00_hw.md

 # Homework 0 - Course Enrollment

-Welcome to CS171!
+Welcome to CS1710!
 This initial homework intends to get you acquainted with the structure and set-up of CS171 to ensure that everything goes smoothly moving forward.
 Please complete this homework to gain a spot in the enrollment lottery!
 And do not worry, future homework will be a lot more exciting and focused on creating interactive web-based visualizations! :-)

 To complete this homework, you will have to do the following steps (which will be explained in more detail below):

 1. Get acquainted with the general course structure.
 2. Take the initial programming quiz.
-3. Introduce yourself in our online forum Ed.
+3. Familiarize yourself with our online forum Ed.
 4. Set-up Webstorm.
 5. Fill out our enrollment survey.

 ## 1. Course Structure
-**Before you continue, please take a look at our syllabus and our weekly schedule overview on our [Canvas site](https://canvas.harvard.edu/courses/108108)!
+**Before you continue, please take a look at our syllabus and our weekly schedule overview on our [Canvas site](https://canvas.harvard.edu/courses/137203)!
 The syllabus will answer most of your questions!**

 We will always post all materials and assignments for each week as a single module on Canvas (by Saturday of the preceding week).